Logo Cinema ResidencyLogo Cinema ResidencyLogo Cinema Residency

 It is an opportunity to experience their methods without attending the full residency, and to connect with writers and industry professionals in an inspiring setting.

-The Open Day will take place on May 16, 2026 in Puglia, Italy.
+The Cinema Residency OPEN LAB Screenwriters will take place on May 16, 2026 in Foggia, Puglia, Italy.

 The exact venue will be announced soon.

-• full-day access to talks and sessions with James V. Hart, Christopher Vogler and Claire Dobbin
+• full-day access to talks and sessions with James V. Hart, Christopher Vogler, Claire Dobbin, Stefano Reali and Selene Favuzzi

 • live Q&A with the mentors